What Insurance Do Photographers Need?

 Liability insurance is designed to provide you with coverage if you damage someone’s property with your camera or injure another person by accident.
 For most photographers, especially amateur photographers, the chance of this happening is extremely low.

-Professional photographers however, do face a slightly higher risk especially if they are photographing on the move where the chance of causing damage to property or injuring another person is slightly higher.
+Professional photographers, however, do face a slightly higher risk of this happening, especially if they are photographing on the move where the chance of causing damage to property or injuring another person is greater.

-If you take out additional insurance on your camera and you earn an income from any photographs that you take, you may not be allowed to register yourself under an amateur policy and instead would have to register yourself as a professional or semi-professional photographer.
+If you take out additional insurance on your camera, and you earn an income from any photographs you take, you may not be allowed to register yourself under an amateur policy and instead would have to register yourself as a professional or semi-professional photographer.

-Most standard photographers insurance polices will provide you with coverage only in your home country.
-If you plan on travelling to another country, you therefore need to take out additional insurance to cover you while you are abroad.
+Most standard photographer insurance polices will provide you with coverage only in your home country.
+So if you plan on travelling to another country, you therefore need to take out additional insurance to cover you whilst abroad.

-If you will be travelling the world with your camera you can also get whole world coverage policies, although you can expect these to be more expensive than the regional coverage plans.
+If you will be travelling the world with your camera, you can also get whole world coverage policies.
+Although, be warned that such coverage tends to be more expensive than the regional coverage plans.

 Also, unattended vehicle insurance tends to be quite restrictive.
-For example, your photographic equipment may not be covered if it was left in an unlocked car, your windows were slightly ajar or your photography equipment was left on display such as on your car seat.
+For example, your photographic equipment may not be covered if it was left in an unlocked car, if your windows were slightly ajar, or if your photography equipment was left on display such as on a car seat.

 All of these scenarios could easily happen if you are in a rush, and unfortunately, you will not receive any compensation under such circumstances.

-The advantage of doing this is that it will generally mean lower insurance costs for you, and if you do have a high deductible, you are also less likely to make a claim for small or minor losses.
+The advantage of doing this is that it will reduce your insurance costs, and if you do have a high deductible, you are also less likely to make claims for small or minor losses.
 As a result, you may qualify for a further lowering of your premiums via a no claims bonus.

-The downside to this however, is that if you do suffer lots of small loses, then you will have to cover them yourself which potentially means a lot of extra money coming out of your pocket.
+The downside to this, however, is that if you do suffer lots of small loses, then you will have to cover them by yourself which potentially means a lot of extra money coming out of your pocket.

 • Airline transport